paperManu/splash/Contributing.md

 Should you have a suggestion for the documentation, you can open an issue and outline the problem or improvement you have - however, creating the fix yourself is much better!

-All the documentation for Splash can be found in the `docs` subdirectory.
-It is written in Markdown and should be pretty easy to navigate with a text editor, but it is primarily meant to be used to generate the [Splash website](https://sat-mtl.gitlab.io/documentation/splash).
+All the documentation for Splash can be found [Splash website](https://sat-mtl.gitlab.io/documentation/splash), and in the [source repository](https://gitlab.com/sat-mtl/documentation/splash).
+Please refer to this repository to help with improving the documentation.

-`mkdocs` is used to do the conversion from the Mardown files to the website.
-The website is updated automatically whenever a new commit is built successfully in either the `master` or the `website` branches.
-You can check the [Gitlab CI configuration](https://gitlab.com/sat-mtl/tools/splash/splash/tree/master/.gitlab-ci.yml) to learn more about the process.

-If you want to help improve the docs and it's a substantial change, create a new issue (or comment on a related existing one) to let others know what you're working on.
+If you want to help improve the docs and it's a substantial change, create a new issue (or comment on a related existing one) in the documentation repository to let others know what you're working on.
 Small changes (typos, improvements to phrasing) do not need an issue.

-For large fixes, please build and test the documentation before submitting the MR to be sure you haven't accidentally introduced any layout or formatting issues.

 ## Performance profiling